 Humidity is an oft-ignored component of indoor comfort and air quality.
-Air that is too moist or too dry can impact your comfort, your heating or cooling efficiency, and potentially harm the furnishings and finishes of your home.
-During the winter, your furnace often takes the moisture out of the air during the heating process; this can cause the air inside your home to feel exceedingly dry.
-Keep reading to learn more about dry air and its effects on your home, your skin, and your heating bills—and learn how you can manage indoor humidity to increase your comfort all winter long.
+Air that is too moist or too dry can affect your comfort, your heating or cooling efficiency, and potentially harm the furnishings and finishes of your home.
+During the winter, your furnace often strips the air of moisture during the heating process; this leads to the air inside your home feeling very dry.
+Keep reading to learn more about dry air and its effects on your home, your skin, and your heating bills—and learn how you can control indoor humidity to increase your comfort all winter long.

 Dry Air and Your Home